 - The file must be properly formatted CSV and saved using UTF-8 character encoding.

-- The first row of the CSV file is the header row, and you must include it in the file.
+- The first row of the CSV file is the header row.

 - The header row must contain any required fields in the table below, plus any other fields listed in the table below that you want to include.